fabda/Myofibril_paper/README.md

 | Datasets       | [link](https://amubox.univ-amu.fr/s/cwa5KfPLxGWXCm4/download) |
 | Models         | [link](https://amubox.univ-amu.fr/s/pBSFKic6qASHyJT/download) |

-To deploy both Datasets and Models, just unzip the files into the *Segmentation* directory.
+To deploy both Datasets and Models:

+a) You can just unzip the files into the *Segmentation* directory.

 Once done you should have a new __data__ directory into the __Segmentation__ directory : Segmentation/data/

 and a new __model__ directory into the __Segmentation__ directory : Segmentation/models/

+b) or you can run the __download_model_and_data.ipynb__ Jupyter Notebook to directly download models and data automatically.

 ### Model Training & Segmentation